Ben 10: Alien Force: The evolved Omnitrix

-When the Omnitrix was recalibrated it gained a more watch-style shape, a green wristband, and became smaller and sleeker with the face plate becoming black and green.
+When the Omnitrix recalibrated, it gained a more watch-style shape, a green wristband, and became smaller and sleeker with the face plate becoming black and green.
 The inside of the hourglass shape on the face now glows in different colors at special moments; these colors signify the state that the Omnitrix is in.
-The display mode of alien-shaped black silhouettes printed on the face has been replaced by a dark green 3D hologram hovering above the watch, giving a more detailed look of the selected alien.
+The display mode of alien-shaped black silhouettes printed on the face is replaced by a dark green 3D hologram hovering above the watch, giving a more detailed look of the selected alien.

 The new Omnitrix also functions as a Plumber's badge which is used in the series as a communicator, a detector of other Plumber's badges, an alien-language translator, and as a key for accessing the Extranet, an intergalactic Internet.

-In Ben 10, the reason Azmuth invented the Omnitrix was for all the beings of the universe to better understand each other.
+In the original series, the reason Azmuth invented the Omnitrix was for all the beings of the universe to better understand each other.
 It was revealed in Ben 10: Alien Force that there was another reason for the creation of the Omnitrix.
-Azmuth tells Ben that the Omnitrix was invented to preserve the DNA of all living beings in the Milky Way Galaxy and restore them if they should ever become extinct.
+Azmuth tells Ben that the Omnitrix was invented to preserve the DNA of all living beings in the Milky Way and restore them if they should ever become extinct.